deeexcee-io/AI-Report-Assistant/README.md

 Doubtful, I have minimal developer experience.
 This was done to serve a purpose and to improve my python understanding.
 If you have any issues with the code feel free to re-write it.

+## Is it well tested?

+Works on my kali VM 🤷🏼‍♂️

 ## TODO

 Needs more error handling and colours, everyone likes a coloured output.
 Possibly add some extra parameters to use for the writeups as currently it just uses the pluginName from the .nessus xml file.